 - Availability of carers for other children

-- Ability to have contractions in a static position.
+- Your ability to have contractions in a static position.

-The rule of thumb is usually to leave for hospital when:
+The rule of thumb is to leave for hospital when:

 - Contractions are 5 minutes apart, 1 minute long, for 1 hour

-- You are no longer comfortable at home and want to head into hospital
+- You are no longer comfortable at home and want to head to hospital

-- You are preterm, pregnant with multiples, or are high risk.
+- You are preterm, pregnant with multiples, or high risk.

 Always call the hospital to let them know you’re on your way.